ruby/www.ruby-lang.org/en/documentation/faq/7/index.md

 method, an `ArgumentError` is raised.
 To get around this, simply call `super` and pass a suitable number of arguments.

-### How can I call the a method of the same name two levels up?
+### How can I call the method of the same name two levels up?

 `super` invokes the same named method one level up.
 If you are overloading a method in a more distant ancestor, use `alias` to give it a new name before